Red Cross moves to get more Syria aid to rebel areas

 REPRISALS AGAINST DOCTORS

 There has been no let up in attacks on medical facilities and health care workers by both sides, violations of international law which the ICRC has condemned, he said.

 "There are widespread reports of patients arrested inside hospitals, reprisals against doctors and nurses, and the targeting and misuse of ambulances," Kraehenbuehl said.

 Referring to a hospital in Aleppo, he said: "We have been recently informed of an incident in the north of Syria in which wounded people were said to have been arrested inside a hospital, and several medical staff in that hospital were later killed because they were suspected of having been informers which led to the arrest of patients."

-The ICRC also called on the Syrian government on Friday to allow it to resume visits to prisoners held in detention centres to monitor their treatment.
-The programme has been stalled since last May after just two visits to central prisons in Damascus and Aleppo.
+The ICRC also called on the Syrian government on Friday to allow it to resume visits to prisoners held in detention centers to monitor their treatment.
+The program has been stalled since last May after just two visits to central prisons in Damascus and Aleppo.

 Kraehenbuehl said he had raised the issue with Syrian Vice Minister for Foreign Affairs Hossam Alaaeddine in Damascus, reminding him of Assad's pledge to ICRC President Peter Maurer during a visit last September to allow the visits to continue.

 "We are going to continue to push very hard because it is an issue that is very central ...
 And we are known to be an organization that doesn't take 'no' for an answer very easily."